momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 </html>
 ```

-A socket is initialized by connecting ws://locahost:8000, and event handlers are assigned.
-The button sends a message.
-As simple as that.
+This simple HTML file establishes a WebSocket connection to ws://localhost:8000 and provides a button to send a test message.

-Reference
+Reference:

 - [WebSocket - MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

 ## Backend - Echo Server

-In `backend` directory, run the following command to initialize it with Shuttle:
+In the `backend` directory, let's initialize our project with Shuttle:

 ```
 cargo shuttle init . --template axum
 ```

-Here is the Cargo.toml that includes all dependency needed in this posts:
+Here's the Cargo.toml with the required dependencies:

 ```
 [package]